Chia-Network/chia-network.github.io/collections/_posts/2022-03-04-divided-we-fork.en.md

 author: "[Dan Perry](https://github.com/danieljperry)"
 ---

-Chia version 1.3 (coming Soon®) will have [many new features](https://www.chia.net/2022/02/10/1.3-beta-release.en.html "New features in 1.3") and some significant upgrades.
+Chia version 1.3 (coming Soon™) will have [many new features](https://www.chia.net/2022/02/10/1.3-beta-release.en.html "New features in 1.3") and some significant upgrades.
 One change we’ve talked about a bit less is the upcoming soft fork to disallow negative division.
 This post will cover what you need to know about this change.

 ## Hard fork vs soft fork